bullet-db/bullet-db.github.io/docs/quick-start.md

 !!! note "Settings"

     Take a look at bullet_settings.yaml for the settings that are being overridden for this example.
 You can add or change settings as you like by referring to [bullet_defaults.yaml](https://github.com/yahoo/bullet-storm/blob/master/src/main/resources/bullet_defaults.yaml).
+In particular, we have customized these settings that affect the Bullet queries you can run:

+    ```bullet.rule.max.duration: 570000``` Longest query time can be 570s.
+The Storm cluster default DRPC timeout is 600s.

+    ```bullet.rule.aggregation.raw.max.size: 500``` The max ```RAW``` records you can fetch is 500.

+    ```bullet.rule.aggregation.max.size: 1024``` The max records you can fetch for any query is 1024.

+    ```bullet.rule.aggregation.count.distinct.sketch.entries: 16384``` We can count 16384 unique values exactly.
+Approximates after.

+    ```bullet.rule.aggregation.group.sketch.entries: 1024``` The max unique groups can be 1024.
+Uniform sample after.

 #### Step 6: Launch the topology